-Endometriosis is a disease affecting women during their reproductive years.
-The name, endometriosis, comes from the word endometrium, which thickens during the menstrual cycle for the possible implantation of an embryo and is eliminated in the absence of an embryo.
-When affected by this disease, tissue like the endometrium is found outside the uterus, in other areas of the abdomen: the ovaries, the fallopian tubes, the lining of the pelvic cavity and others.
+Endometriosis is a disorder affecting women throughout their reproductive years.
+The title, endometriosis, comes in the phrase endometrium, which thickens through the menstrual cycle to the potential implantation of an embryo and can be removed in the absence of a fetus.
+When affected by this disease, tissue like the endometrium is found outside the uterus, in different fields of the gut: the womb, the fallopian tubes, the lining of the pelvic cavity along with others.

 What are the endometriosis symptoms?

 The most common symptoms are painful cramps before and during your period, pain during or after sexual activity, heavy bleeding, fatigue, and infertility.

 Sterility is one of the worse and most common consequences of this disease.
 In most cases, women only learn that they are affected by this disease when they encounter infertility problems such as recurrent miscarriages and ectopic pregnancies.
 In fact, 30% to 40% of women affected by this disease have trouble having babies, even though they are technically not infertile.